emmett-framework/emmett/docs/templates.md

 </script>
 ```

-You will se the 'something' content inside the div.
+You will see the 'something' content inside the div.

 Basic context
 -------------

-weppy adds some useful python elements to your templates' base context, first of all the `current` object.
-This allows you to access the global objects of weppy and the language translator from your templates:
+weppy adds some useful python elements to your templates' base context,
+first of all the `current` object.
+This allows you to access the global objects
+of weppy and the language translator from your templates:

 ```python
 current.request